stanlypalathingal/SC_all_python/README.md

 # 1. For ordinary demo
 In order to reproduce the system, the required system and software requirements are
 * Three SSH Raspberry Pi with Docker installed and SSH enabled
 * A static IP (Broker) for MQTT.

 The three components must run parallelly to reproduce the model.
-Docker images for the components are uploaded in the **www.dockerhub.com** and one must pull it to the system to execute it.
+Docker images for the components are uploaded in the **www.dockerhub.com** and one must pull it to the system to execute it

 The first execution might take some time since EDC takes time for Machine Learning modeling.